 The bill would require the provisions to be included in each contract unless the governing body of the city or board of county commissioners decides to omit a provision by affirmative majority vote.
-However, the governing body or board may not omit the provisions as specified in Sections 2 and 3 of the bill.
+However, the governing body or board may not omit the provisions regarding indemnity or governing law, as specified in the bill.